 - 3.14 The government has set out plans for the Future Homes (FH) Standard, including proposed options to increase the energy efficiency requirements for new homes in 2020.
 The FH Standard will require new build homes to be future proofed with low carbon heating and very high fabric standards.
 It is expected that new development will comply with these regulations as part of their efforts to be carbon neutral. - 3.15 Policy CC2 concentrates on development-specific requirements.
 This suggests a requirement is set at a 100% reduction in carbon emissions which will facilitate comprehensive delivery of net zero carbon homes from 2023 following Local Plan Review adoption. - 3.16 The revised carbon reduction level will help deliver very high fabric standards, with for instance triple glazing and minimal heat loss from walls, ceilings and roofs.
 Together with requirements that travel is minimised, heating comes from renewable sources (e.g. electric heat pumps or district heating) and that cabling is in place to fit roof top photo-voltaic (PV) and a storage battery (to avoid penetrating the fabric post build), developments can go a significant way to becoming carbon neutral. - 3.17 To evidence this a "mock" Standard Assessment Procedure (SAP), Simplified Building Energy Model (SBEM) or Dynamic Simulation Model (DSM) test is required as part of the submitted Carbon Statement, and subsequently through the "real" SAP, SBEM or DSM test as the development passes through Building Control.
+In terms of future solar PV systems, basic provisions should include a free spare-way on the electricity board, AC ducting, DC ducting, communications ducting and a sensible location for a solar inverter and/or energy storage system.
 In achieving carbon emission reductions, the draft policy proposes following an energy hierarchy of interventions, as set out below. - 3.18 The policy allows flexibility as to how the overarching net zero requirement is met, but, through the energy hierarchy, as set out below, advocates a "fabric first" approach before considering on-site renewable generation or off-site contributions.
 The hierarchy gives a sensible structure to the Carbon Statement required by the policy and is additional to meeting Part L of the 2013 Building Regulations.
 The Council will publish further guidance for the production of the Carbon Statements in due course.